0x4ym4n/WeatherTest/README.md

 Third :
 * MapsActivity.java :

-* It recivied Arraylist & String vars , Setting Google maps fragment pointed to the current location , Creating Custom Listview Adapter , Retriving some images from the internet using Glide Lib , converting milliseconds to Date ,
+* It recivied Arraylist & String vars , Setting Google maps fragment pointed to the current location , Creating Custom Listview Adapter , Retriving some images like Countrty Flag & Weather Main status from the internet using Glide Lib , converting milliseconds to Date , accsessing and update  TextViews and ImageViews .